 Lighthouse in Basco by Ish G

 Things to do on your Batanes Vacation?

-There are plenty of activities for the adventurous, including trailblazing up through the canopy in order to reach the bare rock of the peak.
-These and other activities were high points during my trip to Batanes, but all together the real value of the place is in the remoteness.
+There are plenty of activities for the adventurous, including trailblazing up through the canopy to reach the peak’s bare rock.
+These and other activities were high points during my trip to Batanes, but altogether, the place’s real value is in the remoteness.

 Ahau Arch at Morong Beach in Sabtang Island

 Yes, the weather is perfect.
 Yes, the islands are like unexplored treasures waiting to be seen.
 But for my taste, it’s the fact that these dots on the map are really far away from everywhere else.
-It just feels distant, and to go to a place that is distant and idyllic is what I want from an adventurous vacation.
+It just feels distant, and to go to a distant and idyllic place is what I want from an adventurous vacation.

 Ivatan Kids by Lennie Reyes

-With a friendly local population that is set in their ways, it’s easy to imagine what it was like here hundreds of years ago.
+With a friendly local population set in their ways, it’s easy to imagine what it was like here hundreds of years ago.
 It’s also easy to imagine that things will never change.
 No traffic, no pollution, no crime, and no stress.
-But Batanes has changed and it will change more, partly because people like me have discovered it and taken the time to share first hand impressions of a place that is all too often written off as being ‘in the path of typhoons’.
+But Batanes has changed, and it will change more, partly because people like me have discovered it and taken the time to share first-hand impressions of a place that is all too often written off as being ‘in the path of typhoons.’

 Song Song Ruins in Batanes

 The Ivatans that remain on the island will soon see more visitors.
-My hope is that those visitors can respect and enjoy the pristine nature of the islands of Batanes, because we all need a place to escape to from time to time.
-Let’s hope that Batanes remains that place of escape, reflection, and renewed sense of exploration and adventure.
+My hope is that those visitors can respect and enjoy the pristine nature of Batanes’ islands because we all need a place to escape to from time to time.
+Let’s hope that Batanes remains that place of escape, reflection, and a renewed sense of exploration and adventure.